Scan Science and Technology

 Nigel Aiken, European Sales and Marketing Manager at Bryan Donkin RMG Gas Controls, looks at four central European countries where prospects for the gas industry seem good – Poland, the Czech and Slovak Republics and Hungary.

-Bryan Donkin – 2nd expert on this subject based on the ideXlab platform
+Bryan Donkin – One of the best experts on this subject based on the ideXlab platform.

 Competence through trainingInternational Gas Engineering and Management, 2005Co-Authors: Bryan DonkinAbstract: